Managing OpenStack Identity Providers¶

 There are two types of relations supported by Canonical OpenStack:

-• External OpenID connect providers (Google, Okta, Entra ID)
+External providers (Google, Okta, Entra ID) for both OpenID connect and SAML2

 For the purpose of this document we will assume you have a model called iam which contains a deployment of Canonical Identity Platform.
 Integration is done by consuming an offer for the oauth endpoint of the Hydra charm.
 If your identity platform uses a custom CA, you also need to consume the send-ca-cert endpoint deployed in your iam model.